 Speaking Citizens is a research project that aims to broaden understanding of the educational concept of ‘oracy’.

-On this site you can find links to our findings, our series of educational resources, sessions from our major Uses of Oracy conference and an archive of blogs from leading experts and practitioners.
+On this site you can find links to our findings, our series of educational resources, sessions from our Uses of Oracy conference and an archive of blogs from leading experts and practitioners.

 The original project team comprised of Arlene Holmes-Henderson (Classics, Durham), Stephen Coleman (Politics, Leeds), Hester Barron (History, Sussex) and Stuart Dunmore (Linguistics, Edinburgh).